ptumuluri8/fabric1/Asset.md

 ### Pre-condition:

-Make sure asset management application is running in bluemix (http://asset-mgmt-v10.mybluemix.net/) and peers and membersrvc are running in Bluemix with v0.5 code base.
+Make sure asset management application is running in bluemix <Bluemix Link> peers and membersrvc are running in Bluemix with v0.5 code base.

 ### Terminal 1